SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-how-to-i-contact-sesync-it-staff.md

 # {{ page.title }}

-You can contact SESYNC's IT staff by sending e-mail to cyberhelp@sesync.org
+You can contact SESYNC's IT staff by sending e-mail to {{ site.email }}